-Implementation will better facilitate the achievement of Relevant Objectives a, c, d and f.
+Implementation may better facilitate the achievement of Relevant Objectives a, c, and f.

-The benefits against the Code Relevant Objectives Description of Relevant Objective Identified impact a) Efficient and economic operation of the pipe-line system.
-Yes b) Coordinated, efficient and economic operation of(i) the combined pipe-line system, and/ or(ii) the pipe-line system of one or more other relevant gas transporters.
+Pro Proposer's view of the benefits against the Code Relevant Objectives De Description of Relevant Objective Identified impact a) Efficient and economic operation of the pipe-line system.
+Yes b) Coordinated, efficient and economic operation of (i) the combined pipe-line system, and/ or (ii) the pipe-line system of one or more other relevant gas transporters.
 No c) Efficient discharge of the licensee's obligations.
 Yes d) Securing of effective competition: (i) between relevant shippers; (ii) between relevant suppliers; and/or (iii) between DN operators (who have entered into transportation arrangements with other relevant gas transporters) and relevant shippers.
 No e) Provision of reasonable economic incentives for relevant suppliers to secure that the domestic customer supply security standards are satisfied as respects the availability of gas to their domestic customers.
-No f) Promotion of efficiency in the implementation and administration of the Code Yes g) compliance with the Regulation and any relevant legally binding decisions of the European Commission and/or the Agency for the Co-operation of Energy Regulators
+No f) Promotion of efficiency in the implementation and administration of the Code Yes